Think about it. What strikes you most when you listen to a podcast?

 It’s equipped with an unparalleled A/D converter which allows the microphone to be plugged into any computer with no extra measures needed.
-A shock mount also forms part of the package that ensures that your podcast isn’t interrupted due to vibration, movement, or noise.
+A shock mount also forms part of the package that makes sure that your podcast isn’t interrupted due to vibration, movement, or noise.

 It features a flexible two-section balanced spring design for easy positioning.
-All in all, this is one of the most reliable podcasting kits for beginners that make their job feasible.
+This is one of the most reliable podcasting kits for beginners that makes their job easier.

 - Features USB Connection